 To start, power supplies have two basic ratings to be concerned with – wattage and efficiency.
 The wattage is simple; it’s the maximum amount of power the supply can output when under a 100% load.
 So a 600W power supply can distribute UP TO 600 watts to the PC’s components.

-The efficiency rating is how well (or how efficiently) it converts the AC power to DC, or to look at the other way, how much power it wastes during that conversion.
+The efficiency rating is how well (or how efficiently) it converts the AC power to DC, or to look at it the other way, how much power it wastes during that conversion.
 For example, a Bronze Rated power supply, which by definition must be at minimum 82% efficient at full load (with higher efficiency at lower loads), will output 82% of the inputted AC power to DC, losing 18% of the original wattage to heat.
-That means that a 600W Bronze Certified PSU with its 82% efficiency will draw about 730W in order to output the 600W.** Higher efficiency power supplies like Bronze, Gold, and Platinum aren’t just great for energy savings, but also tend to last longer because a less severe heating/cooling cycle.
+That means that a 600W Bronze Certified PSU with its 82% efficiency will draw about 730W in order to output the 600W.** Along with being greener, higher efficiency power supplies like Bronze, Gold, and Platinum also tend to last longer because a less severe heating/cooling cycle.

 **Remember, that’s only under full load – a PSU will only draw what it needs to.